Online Retraining

 Select a previously trained model.

-Train a new predictive model for sleep staging or respiratory scoring of polysomnographic recording.
+Train a new predictive model for Sleep Staging, Arousal, or Respiratory Events scoring of polysomnographic recording.
 While training is in progress, you may navigate away from the page or close your browser.
 Trained models may be saved for later use.
 Select an existing model to test on out-of-sample data, or configure and train a new model.

 Model configuration.